UniqueLogic/onlyfans-downloader/README.md

 Users input the URL of the content they want to download.
 The app accesses OnlyFans content through various methods, allowing users to save it.

 ### Can I Download from Paid OnlyFans Accounts?
-Yes, you can download if subscribed.
-Share cookies to authenticate the downloader app for your OnlyFans account.
+Yes, you can download if you have subscribed to their content by paying on onlyfans.

 ### Can OnlyFans Detect Video Downloads?
 No, as long as you keep downloaded content for personal use and avoid sharing it.